GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 This module implements a minimal opinionated Data Platform Architecture based on Dataproc Serverless resources.
 It creates and sets up projects and related resources that compose an end-to-end data environment.

-For a complete, more versatile and configurable Data Platform, plese refer to the [Data Platform](../data-platform-foundations/) blueprint.
+This minimal Data Platform Architecture keep to a minimal set of projects the solution.
+The approach make the architecture easy to read and operate but limit the ability to scale to handle multiple worklaods.
+To better handle more complex use cases where workloads need processing role segmentation betwneed transformations or deeper cost attribution are needed, it is suggested to refer to the [Data Platform](../data-platform-foundations/) blueprint.

 The code is intentionally simple, as it's intended to provide a generic initial setup and then allow easy customizations to complete the implementation of the intended design.